Green Threads: Sustainability Across the Curriculum

 The Sustainability Council invites full- & part-time faculty as well as GTA Academy participants from all disciplines to participate in the Green Threads workshop.
 The process of bringing faculty together to discuss sustainability across the curriculum was pioneered at Northern Arizona University (Ponderosa Project) and Emory University (), and their approach has garnered national attention for engaging faculty in collegial experiences leading to curricular change.
 In this workshop, we will explore a variety of ways to embed issues of sustainability into the curriculum and into our classrooms.

-Green Threads is an all-day workshop that is held on a mutually-agreeable date between the end of each Spring semester and the start of the Fall semester.
+Green Threads is an all-day workshop that is typically held on the Friday before the start of the Fall semester.
 Participants receive an honorarium of $500 (for UofL professors only), information on local and regional sustainability issues, local sustainability tours, and resource materials.
 Previous participants have evaluated this workshop as intellectually stimulating, exciting, and providing a valuable new network of faculty interested in sustainability from across the disciplines!

-Applications for the 2021 Green Threads Workshop will be accepted in Spring 2021.
+Applications for the 2021 Green Threads Workshop are being accepted through March 31, 2021.

-Workshop Applications: Please submit an application () with your department Chair’s approval that includes a description of how you’re considering changing an existing course or the new course you’d like to develop to Daniel DeCaro daniel.decaro (at) louisville.edu, (502) 852-2927.
+Workshop Applications: Please submit an application () with your department Chair’s approval that includes a description of how you’re considering changing an existing course or the new course you’d like to develop to Dave Simpson, (502) 852-8019.

 Green Threads participants (new applicants) must agree to: